qri-io/rfcs/text/0032-access_command.md

   qri access unpublish [DATASET] [DATASET...] [flags]

 Examples:
-  # unpublish a dataset, removing
+  # unpublish a dataset, removing it from any lists or feeds
   $ qri access unpublish me/dataset

   # Publish a few datasets: